rydmike/flex_color_scheme/README.md

 ```

 > **New in version 4:**
-> The `FlexThemeData.light()` and `FlexThemeData.dark()` APIs are new in
+> The `FlexThemeData.light` and `FlexThemeData.dark` APIs are new in
 > version 4.
-They are `ThemeData` extensions to
+They are extensions on `ThemeData` that create
+> `FlexColorScheme.light` and `FlexColorScheme.dark` objects and call their
+> `toTheme` methods in one step.
+The new syntax is shorter and also look very
-> `FlexColorScheme.light().toTheme` and `FlexColorScheme.dark().toTheme` used
+> similar to `ThemeData.light` and `ThemeData.dark` factories.
+>
-> in version before 4.
-The old APIs work as before too and will not be
+> The old APIs work as before and will not be deprecated, they implement
-> deprecated.
-They are still needed in more advanced theming use cases
+> the functionality and are also needed in more advanced theming use
-> The new syntax is shorter and look familiar to `ThemeData.light` and
-> `ThemeData.dark`.
+> cases.
+They can for example be useful and preferred when you add your own
+> custom widget sub-themes to FlexColorScheme themes.
+With FlexColorScheme
+> you can extract the color scheme it will use for its ThemeData.
+You
+> often need the colors in this scheme when you create widget sub-themes.

 The above additions gives us the following look on the familiar counter app:

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_counter_app.png?raw=true" alt="counter sample"  width="500"/>

 Not as exciting as the images above.
 That is because the basic counter app uses
-very few features and widgets, so it cannot really illustrate the result very well.
+very few features and widgets, so it cannot really illustrate the result very
-This is why the included examples contain demo UI, that is not really at all relevant
+well.
+This is why the included examples contain demo UI, that is not really at
-to using FlexColorScheme and only there to better illustrate the results.
+all relevant to using FlexColorScheme and only there to better show the results.

 > ### Updates for V4 ends here!
 Documentation below is still WIP and mostly from V3.